Birsa Munda: Formative period (1886–1894)

-Birsa's long stay at Chaibasa from 1886 to 1890 constituted a formative period of his life.
+Birsa's stay at Chaibasa from 1886 to 1890 constituted a formative period of his life.
 This period was marked by the German and Roman Catholic Christian agitation.
-In light of the freedom struggle, Sugana Munda withdrew his son from school.
+In light of the independence struggle, Sugana Munda withdrew his son from school.
 Soon after leaving Chaibasa in 1890 Birsa and his family gave up their membership in the German mission, ceased being Christian, and reverted to his original traditional tribal religious system.

 He left Gerbera in the wake of the mounting Sardar agitation.
 He participated in the agitation stemming from popular disaffection at the restrictions imposed upon the traditional rights of the Mundas in the protected forest, under the leadership of Gideon of Piring in the Porhat area.
 During 1893–94 all waste lands in villages, the ownership of which was vested in the Government, were constituted into protected forests under the Indian Forest Act VII of 1882.
 In West Singhbhum as in Lohardaga, the forest settlement operations were launched and measures were taken to determine the rights of the forest-dwelling communities.
 Villages in forests were marked off in blocks of convenient size consisting of village sites and cultivable wastelands sufficient for the needs of villages.
 In 1894, Birsa had grown up into a strong young man, shrewd and intelligent, and undertook the work of repairing the Dombari tank at Gerbera damaged by rains.

 While on a sojourn in the neighbourhood of village Sankara in West Singhbhum district, he found a suitable companion, presented her parents with jewels, and explained his idea of marriage.
 Later, on his return from jail, he did not find her faithful to him and left her.
 Another woman who served him at Chalkad was the sister of Mathias Munda.
 On his release from prison, the daughter of Mathura Munda of Koensar who was kept by Kali Munda, and the wife of Jaga Munda of Jiuri insisted on becoming wives of Birsa.
 He rebuked them and referred the wife of Jaga Munda to her husband.
 Another rather well-known woman who stayed with Birsa was Sali of Burundi.

 Birsa stressed monogamy at a later stage in his life.
 Birsa rose from the lowest ranks of the peasants, the ryots, who unlike their namesakes elsewhere enjoyed far fewer rights in the Mundari khuntkatti system; while all privileges were monopolized by the members of the founding lineage, the ryots were no better than crop-sharers.
 Birsa's experience as a young boy, driven from place to place in search of employment, gave him insight into the agrarian question and forest matters; he was no passive spectator but an active participant in the movement going on in the neighbourhood.